nus-cs2103-AY2425S1/ip/docs/README.md

 ```
 It does not necessarily mean that the task `prepare for project meeting` is also at `index 1`
 in the full list of tasks!
-Use the `find` keyword to obtain the full list of tasks.
+Use the `list` keyword to obtain the full list of tasks.

 ## Mark and Unmark Tasks: `mark`, `unmark`